22f3000586/Meetai/README.md

 # MeetAI
-### AI Meeting Minutes + Action Items + Trello-Style Kanban Board (Offline + Free)

-MeetAI is an AI-powered meeting assistant that converts meeting **audio recordings** (or pasted transcripts) into structured meeting minutes with actionable tasks.
+It is an AI-powered meeting assistant that converts meeting **audio recordings** (or pasted transcripts) into structured meeting minutes with actionable tasks.
 It runs **locally** using **Whisper (Speech-to-Text)** and **Ollama LLM (Llama 3 / Llama 3.2)**.

 > ✅ Audio → Transcript → Summary + Decisions + Action Items